256.794.8075

 • A secure refuge for last-resort protection

 Storm shelters fill the final role.
-When deterrence and monitoring are no longer enough, a reinforced space provides protection that no alarm can offer.
+When deterrence and monitoring are no longer sufficient, a reinforced space provides protection no alarm system can offer.

-In some neighborhoods, individual storm shelters may not be feasible for every household.
-Community solutions can still contribute to overall safety.
+In some areas, individual shelters may not be practical for every household.
+Shared options like community shelters still play an important role in overall safety.

-While community shelters do not replace in-home protection, they enhance neighborhood resilience and preparedness.
+While community shelters do not replace in-home protection, they improve neighborhood resilience during severe weather and large-scale emergencies.

-Homeowners who want to maximize storm shelters home security can take additional steps to enhance their shelters.
+Homeowners who want to maximize storm shelters home security can take additional steps, including:

 • Installing interior lighting with backup power